Yohanna/PyCrypt/README.md

 This is the development branch.
 It contains the latest code with new features which will be merged into the master when it passes the build and all the tests.

+---

+For the most stable code, use the [master](https://github.com/Yohanna/PyCrypt/tree/master) branch.